LaravelDaily/laravel-tips/README.md

 Tip given by [@pratiksh404](https://github.com/pratiksh404)

-If you have cache key like `posts` that gives collection, and you want to forget that cache key on new store or update, you can call static `saving` function on your model:
+If you have cache key like `posts` that gives collection, and you want to forget that cache key on new store or update, you can call static `saved` function on your model:

 ```php
 class Post extends Model